Learn about alternative seating and how to use it in the classroom to promote attention, motor skills, and more!

 Classroom Seating Options

-Do you have “that” student?
-The one that can’t sit still in his chair?
-The child that is constantly laying his head down on his desk or flopping sideways, practically falling to the floor?
+Do you have a student who can’t sit still in their chair?
+The child that is constantly laying their head down on their desk or flopping sideways, practically falling to the floor?

-Maybe the feeling of the hard chair is just too much for his tactile system to handle.
-His body is going into fight or flight mode and just can’t sit still!
-Or maybe he needs a little bit of extra movement to stay awake and alert.
-Encourage more functional posture by providing him with an alternative option for seating.
+Maybe the feeling of the hard chair is just too much for their tactile system to handle.
+Their body is going into fight or flight mode and just can’t sit still!
+Or maybe they needs a little bit of extra movement to stay awake and alert.
+Encourage more functional posture by providing them with an alternative option for seating.

 The most common classroom seating alternative (according to our survey) was a therapy ball.
 But there are lots of great possibilities out there!
 Try something that moves with the child, or is soft and squishy — like a disc cushion.
 Or something that allows him to move into different positions around the room like a beanbag chair.